dashbird/site/content/_index.md

 ---
-title: Dashbird - Free Serverless Visibility & Debugging Tool
+title: Dashbird - Full Serverless Visibility & Troubleshooting
 description: Get instant overview of your whole serverless stack and save money by optimising your lambda functions.
 Health metrics on a powerful dashboard, error alerts through Slack and emails, tracing with AWS X-ray, API Gateway support, live tailing and much more.
 Sign up for free!
 dated: 2017-10-29T17:50:03+02:00
 ---